 List out the small things your husband does for you, appreciate his efforts and list out their best traits.

-4. Be humorous
+5. Be humorous

 If you take everything seriously and stay worried all the time, then you will have problems between you and your spouse.
-If your spouse is angry, try not to be angry with them; stay calm and quiet and laugh it off later on.
+If your spouse is angry, try not to be mad at them; stay calm and quiet and laugh it off later on.

-5. Keep a clear perspective
+6. Keep a clear perspective